 Valid machine types are:

-- Server OS machines: Virtual or physical machines with a server operating system.
+- Multi-session OS: Virtual or physical machines with a multi-session operating system.
 Used for delivering Citrix Virtual Apps published apps (also known as server-based hosted applications) and Citrix Virtual Apps published desktops (also known as server-hosted desktops).
 These machines allow multiple users to connect to them at one time.

 - Remote PC Access: Enables remote users to access their physical office PCs from any device running Citrix Workspace app.
 The office PCs are managed through the Citrix Virtual Desktops deployment, and require user devices to be specified in a whitelist.

 Delivery Groups specify which users can access which applications and/or desktops on which machines.
 Delivery Groups contain machines from your machine catalogs, and Active Directory users who have access to your Site.
 You might assign users to your Delivery Groups by their Active Directory group, because Active Directory groups and Delivery Groups are ways to group users with similar requirements.

 Each delivery group can contain machines from more than one catalog, and each catalog can contribute machines to more than one delivery group.
 However, each individual machine can only belong to one delivery group at a time.

 You define which resources users in the Delivery Group can access.
 For example, to deliver different applications to different users, you might install all of the applications on the master image for one catalog and create enough machines in that catalog to distribute among several Delivery Groups.
 You can then configure each Delivery Group to deliver a different subset of applications that are installed on the machines.

 For more information, see Create delivery groups.

 Application Groups provide application management and resource control advantages over using more Delivery Groups.
 Using the tag restriction feature, you can use your existing machines for more than one publishing task, saving the costs associated with deployment and managing additional machines.
 A tag restriction can be thought of as subdividing (or partitioning) the machines in a Delivery Group.
 Application Groups can also be helpful when isolating and troubleshooting a subset of machines in a Delivery Group.